contentauth/c2pa-python/docs/working-stores.md

 #### Phase 2 alternative: Sign with context

+In this step, after reloading the working store into a Builder instance configured with a context, settings on the Builder context can configure signing settings (e.g. thumbnails on/off).

 ```py
 # Restore the working store with context settings preserved
 ctx = Context.from_dict({